Have you ever seen a wild turkey? I haven’t until that morning. I’ll get to that.

 Shortly after we began the hike, it started to rain lightly.
 I wore my new waterproof hiking boots to test so it was great.
 After 0.9 miles, finally the pavement ended and the trail changed to dirt.
 Well, to be precise, it changed to mud and puddles.
 Certain someone with four legs got a shower after the hike.

 Thankfully it rained on and off so I can take photos in between.
 I couldn’t get enough of the lush greenery Redwood had to offer.
 So much green!!
-Can we take these home?
+Can we take this home?

 Near the 3-mile marker, we came to the Skyline Gate Staging Area.
 You will see more people coming onto the trail from this parking lot.
 If you want to make this a 6-mile out-and-back hike, you can turn around here and go back to the Canyon Meadow Staging Area.
 We continued on to West Ridge Trail.
 At the 3.1-mile marker, an off-leash section begins but be aware of mountain bikes here.